tied/aws-must/README.md

 **NOTICE:**: The [jq](http://stedolan.github.io/jq/) must be installed for diff target to work.

+Create JSON

+	bin/aws-must.rb  gen configDir/conf.yaml  -t templateDir

+Extract documentation from templates in `tewmplateDir`

+	bin/aws-must.rb  doc -t templateDir

+#### Use Demo to Bootstrap Own Configuration

+To create your own bootstrap configuration for demo case i, for case `3` run

+    rake demo:bootstrap-3[templateDir,configDir]

+where

+* `templateDir` points to a directory, where mustache templates will be copied
+* `configDir` points to a directory, where demo YAML configuration will be copied

+After this command `templateDir` contains `root.mustache`, which is the starting point of mustache template rendering, and `configDir` contains a YAML file `conf.yaml` for demo configuration data.

 #### Demo Usage on Amazon platform

 Demo stacks can be provisioned on Amazon platform.